One of Australia's foremost DJ's

 Mark has demonstrated a deep commitment to, and passion for, the LGBTQIA+ community, serving as a role model for long-term survivors.
 He sees music as a universal language, and considers it an honour to use his skills to benefit a community he is proud to belong to.

 Following his training as an audio engineer at the Australian Film, Television and Radio School, Mark worked at legendary Sydney record stores Disco City and Central Station Records, leading to full-time DJ work.
-His audio engineering paved the way for his internationally released remixes and edits and has allowed him to keep his sound original by restructuring and re-editing in his home studio much of his club music.
-German website HotDiscoMix.com lists him as “one of the world’s best remixers and deejays” and Discogs lists his hundreds of remixes and edits released on independent and major labels internationally.
+His background in audio engineering paved the way for internationally released remixes and edits, allowing him to keep his sound fresh and distinctive.
+Through his MA15+ brand, Mark reworks and reimagines much of his club music from his home studio.
+German website HotDiscoMix.com lists him as “one of the world’s best remixers and deejays,” and Discogs catalogues hundreds of his remixes and edits released on both independent and major labels worldwide.

 Mark demonstrates a passionate and sustained commitment to the LGBTQIA+ community by promoting and volunteering his services at its fundraisers.
 A long-term survivor of HIV/AIDS (since 1984), Mark feels a great sense of duty to raise awareness and funds for his LGBTQIA+ family, making volunteer work an integral part of his professional practice from the very beginning of his career.
-Events he has lent his support to include:
+Recent events he has lent his support to include the Bobby Goldsmith Foundation (BGF) fundraisers including the 2025 Forty-year celebration as well as the yearly BGF Community Auctions.

-Mark’s outstanding contribution to the LGBTQIA+ community was recognised by the 2011 ACON Honour Award in the category of Media, Arts and Entertainment.
-He won the inaugural Sydney Star Observer People’s Choice Award for Best DJ in 1989 and then again in 1990, as well as the final CAPS Award in 1990 (later known as the DIVA Award).
+Mark’s dedication to the LGBTQIA+ community has been widely recognised.
+In 2011 he received an ACON Honour Award in the category of Media, Arts and Entertainment.
+Earlier in his career, he was twice named Best DJ for the Sydney Star Observer People’s Choice Award was the recipient of the final CAPS Award in the category of Best Dj (later known as the DIVA Awards).

 Mark has had guest spots on radio station 2SER, as well as being a presenter on his show MA15+ for BEAT FM, an LGBTQIA+-themed station broadcasting from Leichhardt.
 Mark was recently featured on the ABC Radio National Earshot program Searching for Trough Man, an audio documentary detailing the history of Sydney’s gay party scene.
 He also featured in the 2017 book Music Wars: The Sound of the Underground, a history of the Central Station record label and stores as well as the 2008 publication Ambrosia: About a Culture - An Investigation of Electronica Music and Party Culture.